 • Adapt – be prepared to respond to changing needs, and remember that however good that five year plan is, one year after it’s written, it could well be out of date!

-We’re not suggesting of course that any of these elements are easy, or indeed absolutely definitive.
+We’re not suggesting that any of these elements are easy, or indeed absolutely definitive.
 Yet when leaders today are able to broaden their horizons and spot trends, to make more collective decisions, and to create participative action as a result, they are already closer to leading responsibly in the digital age.